This course may be taken prior to or during the same term.

 The following is a non-exhaustive list of categories of educational records along with the University custodian who maintains the records:

 The following are some categories of records which FERPA defines as not constituting student educational records (for a complete list see 20 U.S.C. s 1232g).
-These categories of records are not subject to FERPA and UWF regulations:
+These categories of records are not subject to this regulation: